 On October 8, 2024, the First Department issued a decision in Coney Is.
 Auto Holdings, Corp. v.
 Parts Auth., LLC, 2024 NY Slip Op.
-04900, affirming the imposition of spoliation sanctions on a plaintiff that deleted e-mails on the day it received a litigation hold letter, explaining:
+04900, affirming the imposition of spoliation sanctions on a plaintiff that deleted e-mails on the day it sent a litigation demand letter, explaining:

 On a motion for spoliation sanctions involving the destruction of electronic evidence, the party seeking sanctions must establish that (1) the party with control over the evidence had an obligation to preserve it at the time it was destroyed; (2) the records were destroyed with a culpable state of mind, and (3) the destroyed evidence was relevant to the moving party’s claim or defense.